-Net interest expense for the three and six months ended June 30, 2004 was \$2.8 million and \$3.8 million, respectively, compared to net interest income of \$1.5 million and \$4.8 million, respectively, for the same periods in 2003.
-During 2004, the Company earned less interest income due to lower cash balances being invested at lower interest rates compared to the same periods in 2003.
-In addition, the Company's interest charges incurred on the credit facilities and long-term notes have increased, reflecting the accrued interest incurred on the Senior Subordinated Notes issued in June 2004.
+Net interest expense for the three and nine months ended September 30, 2004 was \$7.8 million and \$11.6 million, respectively, compared to net interest income of \$0.3 million and \$5.1 million, respectively, for the same periods in 2003.
+During 2004, the Company earned less interest income due to lower average cash balances being invested compared to the same periods in 2003.
+In addition, the Company's expense for 2004 includes interest charges on the Senior Subordinated Notes that were issued in June of 2004.
+The third quarter of 2004 includes a full quarter of these interest charges compared to a two-week period in the second quarter of 2004.